Attilâ İlhan: Years in Paris

 In his second year at Istanbul University, he went to Paris in order to take part in supporting Nazım Hikmet.
 His observations of the French and their culture were to influence many of his works.

 After returning to Turkey, he repeatedly ran into trouble with the police.
-Interrogations in Sansaryan Han influenced his works based on death, thriller, etc.
+Interrogations in Sansaryan Han influenced his works based on death, thriller, etc. Although this atmosphere of tension was not in his first poems, the poet published poems in which he remembered or criticized his old days, especially in his books such as Bela Çiçeği.
+He was detained several times.